How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

 - check if your plants require laboratory testing of samples to ensure they are free from pests and diseases or inspections during the growing season - contact your local plant health inspector to find out if your plants need these tests before exporting

-Steps to take now to prepare for EU Exit
+Steps to take now to prepare for a no deal Brexit

-- check with the relevant UK plant health authority to find out if consignments need a PC
+check with the relevant UK plant health authority to find out if consignments need a PC or read the

 - use the export plants, seeds, bulbs and wood guidance on EU plant health import requirements to help you prepare your export correctly